Can I roll back to ROB-EX 6.4 after upgrading the ROB-EX Server, if needed?

 How can I edit the ports used by ROB-EX Server and/or edit the database URL?

 The new ROB-EX Server 7.0 uses the information written in the file “application.yml”.
-The file can edited in a standard text editor.
+The file can be edited in a standard text editor.

 The file can be found in the ROB-EX server installation (default directory is ROB-EX\ganttServerG2).